TemryL/BEVFormer-HoP/README.md

 Given the time and computational ressources limitations in the context of this project, here are the procedure used to obtain the results given bellow:

 - `Step 1`: Only the tiny versions of BEVFormer, i.e. ResNet-50 instead of ResNet-101 as backbone and BEV feature map with shape 50x50 instead of 200x200, is considered.
-Existing pre-trained weights are loaded, see [ckpts](ckpts).
+Existing pre-trained weights are loaded, see [ckpts](https://drive.switch.ch/index.php/s/dvADSm42HRxoi0f?path=%2Fckpts).
 - `Step 2`: To get a decent weight initialization of HoP framework, we first only train the temporal and object decoder of HoP.
 To do so, from *Figure 2*, the image backbone as well as the image-view transform from the existing BEVFormer is freezed.
-Then, given the historical BEV feature maps from timestep t, the HoP branch is trained to generate the BEV maps of timestamp (t-k) from its adjacent frames and utilize this feature to predict the object set at timestamp (t-k).
+Then, given the historical BEV feature maps from timestep *t*, the HoP branch is trained to generate the BEV maps of timestamp *(t-k)* from its adjacent frames and utilize this feature to predict the object set at timestamp *(t-k)*.
 - `Step 3`: From the weights of the HoP branch obtained after step 2, the image-view transform is unfreezed and BEVFormer is trained using both the prediction of the HoP branch and the prediction of the original BEV detection head.
 This is done by linear combination of the losses coming from both detection heads.

 Finally, since we are training the models from pre-trained weights, the learning rate schedule is modify in consequence.
 Warmup steps are removed and the learning rate is decreased by a factor of 20.

-To reproduce `step 2` on the full dataset using 2 GPUs run:
+To reproduce `step 2` on the full dataset using 2 GPUs, run:
 ```
 ./tools/dist_train.sh ./projects/configs/bevformer_hop/bevformer_tiny_hop_only.py 2
 ```